SkiiZ-Switch/LoupGarouV667/README.md

 ## Fork of leomelki/LoupGarou by TheOptimisticFactory

 - This repository is based off https://github.com/leomelki/LoupGarou and contains improvements made by the community before it lands in the main repository (if ever).
+  + Should you need it, you can consult its original readme at https://github.com/TheOptimisticFactory/LoupGarou/blob/dev/README.legacy.md (snapshot taken on `2024-12-05`).
+Bear in mind the discrepancies that can exist with this repository.

 - The `dev` branch is **STABLE**, despite his name.
 The `wip` branch, on the other hand might not

-## Server files (plug and play)
+## How to run the project ##

-- The server files containing the compiled jar of my fork can be found at: https://github.com/TheOptimisticFactory/java-minecraft-loupGarou-server
+- The simplest way to run this project is to a pre-configured server files containing the compiled jar of my fork can be found at: https://github.com/TheOptimisticFactory/java-minecraft-loupGarou-server
+  + Follow [these instructions](https://github.com/TheOptimisticFactory/java-minecraft-loupGarou-server?tab=readme-ov-file#how-to-run-the-project) to get it running in no time.

+## Plugin jar ##

 - The jar itself is downloadable from https://github.com/TheOptimisticFactory/java-minecraft-loupGarou-server/tree/master/plugins (dont forget the [config file](https://github.com/TheOptimisticFactory/java-minecraft-loupGarou-server/blob/master/plugins/LoupGarou/config.yml))

 ## Additional features compared to original plugin ##

-As of today (2020/05/11), the original repository version is [v1.1.0](https://github.com/leomelki/LoupGarou/releases/tag/1.1.0), released on 2020/04/07.
+As of today (`2020/05/11`), the original repository version is [v1.1.0](https://github.com/leomelki/LoupGarou/releases/tag/1.1.0), released on `2020/04/07`.

 My repository includes the **same content** along with the following **additions** (each link contains screenshots):